Ensuring The Safety of High-Value Cargo: Best Practices

 Verifying Condition

 After the freight is delivered, it’s imperative to verify the condition of the package.
-A smart step to take is to have photographic evidence of the freight pre-delivery and post-delivery.
+A smart step is to have photographic evidence of the freight pre-delivery and post-delivery.
 This way, any damage or discrepancies can be identified.

 If you’re planning on shipping your valuable cargo and want a stress-free and secure experience, contact our shipping experts at FreightCenter at (800) 716-7608 to get a quote today!